billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/README.md

 # Camera-Shutter-tester-Cheap-Easy-it-Works
 Arduino or ESP32 based shutter tester using two lasers.
+If building from new, please use ESP32, not Arduino.
+The Arduino version is here only for older legacy hardware builds.

-The use of two lasers & two receivers allows for correct travel time measurement for each shutter curtain of a focal plane shutter, which is most important to ensure even exposure across the frame and without shutter blanking.
+The use of two lasers & two receivers allows for correct travel time measurement for each shutter curtain of a focal plane shutter, which is most important to ensure even exposure across the frame and detect shutter blanking & bouncing.
 Flash sync can also be confirmed.
-Note the ESP32 version uses 3 Lasers (or 5, if both horizontal & vertical curtain measurement is required).
+Note the ESP32 version uses 3 Lasers, allowing measurement of horizontal & vertical curtains.

 Diy builds that use a single sensor or Audacity simply will not work.
-Both shutter curtains must be set to travel at the same speed, which is simply not possible using just one sensor, nor are the errors that occur when trying to measure a single light point, able to be mathmatically calculated without multiple sensors.
-This is why, 3 or five sensors are used for this Shutter Tester.
+Both shutter curtains must be set to travel at the same speed, which is simply not measurable using just one sensor.
+Similarly there will always be an inherent error when measuing a single light point with a sensor, which of course will be wider than a single photon.
+This error can be mathmatically calcutlated and corrected using a simple algorythm, if mupltiple sensors are used.

 The shutter tester is designed to use cheap, easy to obtain parts from Ebay (or cheaper still, but longer postal times, from Aliexpress).
+It is up to the builder to decide what enclosures (if any) to use.
+Finished examples can be viewed on the Photrio thread.

 A comprehenive build guide thread & user group can be found on on Photrio.